Conduct Parent Questions

 Sanctions are determined by considering the following factors: nature of the violation, the student's role in the incident, the effect of the incident on others and on the student, the student's developmental and educational needs, and the student's prior conduct history.
 Mitigating and aggravating circumstances are considered.

 The word "strike" is used by students to refer to a violation of the alcohol and/or drug policies.
 Violations of those policies count towards a possible suspension.
 A single violation would not typically put a student in danger of being suspended.
 First infractions usually require the successful completion of an on-line drug or alcohol education class.
 If a student receives a second substance abuse infraction, they are typically required to complete a more personalized alcohol or drug class.
 It they should get a third, that student may be subject to suspension.
 Alcohol and drug violations ("strikes") remain on a student's record throughout their tenure at this university.
 The student's record is not wiped clean after they complete their probationary period or move out of the residence halls.
 A student found to be in violation of alcohol policies on three occasions over the entire period of their enrollment will be subject to suspension.

 If a student is found in violation, the “notice of sanction letter” includes information on how to appeal the decision.

 An accused student or complainant may appeal the final decision of an administrative hearing officer, Peer Review Board, or University Student Conduct Board.
 All appeals must be submitted to the Office of Student Conduct in writing within seven (7) business days of written notification of the hearing results.
-The imposition of sanctions will remain in effect during the appeal proceedings, unless the dean of students determines otherwise.
+The imposition of sanctions will remain in effect during the appeal proceedings, unless the Dean of Student Experience determines otherwise.
 Please refer to the Appeal Form which is attached to all notice of sanction letters.